jonathan-chen10/jonathan-chen10.github.io/blog-generator/README.md

 ---
 ```

+If no frontmatter is present, it will be silently ignored as if it was a draft.

 A variety of different Markdown features are supported, thanks to the `pushdown-cmark` library.
 I have extended this with jumpable footnotes and KaTeX also.

 ## Description